 The same principle applies on the begena or bèguèna (seen in three photographs below), an Ethiopian 10 string lyre used exclusively for sacred functions in the Ethiopian Orthodox Church.
-The begena has pieces of leather lodged between each string and the bridge to create buzzing, which really does imitate the sound of Ur’s “softly lowing bull”.
-According to Ethiopian tradition, this was the Biblical King David’s instrument, which he played to calm Saul: “So it came about whenever the evil spirit from God came to Saul, David would take the harp [some translations have lyre] and play it with his hand; and Saul would be refreshed and be well, and the evil spirit would depart from him.”
-(1 Samuel 16:23) Tradition has it that Menelik I, son of King Solomon of Israel and Makeda, Queen of Sheba (in modern Ethiopia), the first Emperor of Ethiopia ruling from 950 BC, brought the begena from Israel to Ethiopia.
-There is, however, no firm evidence of the begena in Ethiopia before the 15th century and, even if the story was true, the dating of King David’s life, usually from 1040 to 970 BC, takes the origin of the buzzing string principle back considerably less far than the lyres of Ur.
+The begena has pieces of leather lodged between each string and the bridge to create buzzing, which audibly imitates the sound of Ur’s “softly lowing bull”.
+According to Ethiopian tradition, this was the Biblical King David’s instrument, which he played to calm Saul: “So it came about whenever the evil spirit from God came to Saul, David would take the harp [some translations have lyre] and play it with his hand; and Saul would be refreshed and be well, and the evil spirit would depart from him” (1 Samuel 16:23).
+Tradition has it that Menelik I, son of King Solomon of Israel and of Makeda, Queen of Sheba (in modern Ethiopia), the first Emperor of Ethiopia ruling from 950 BC, brought the begena from Israel to Ethiopia.
+King David’s life is usually dated from 1040 to 970 BC so, if this story is true, it takes the origin of the buzzing string principle back considerably less far than the lyres of Ur.
+There is, however, no firm evidence of the begena in Ethiopia before the 15th century.

-The first unambiguous illustration of any European triangular harp comes from the culture of the Picts, the Scots of the late iron age through to early middle ages.
-Twelve decorated Pictish stones have survived, dating from AD 8th or 9th century, all with Christian symbols, all depicting harps, some harps with players, some freely floating.
-These stone carvings are not detailed enough to give us any clues about construction, but their shape certainly indicates they are harps rather than lyres.
+The first unambiguous illustration of a European triangular harp comes from the culture of the Picts, the Scots of the late iron age through to early middle ages.
+Twelve decorated Pictish stones have survived, dating from the 8th or 9th century, all with Christian symbols, all depicting harps, some harps with players, some freely floating.
+These stone carvings (onew of which is shown on the right) are not detailed enough to give us any clues about construction, but their shape certainly indicates they are harps rather than lyres.

-Harps were clearly very popular, being mentioned, for example, several times in Geoffrey Chaucer’s Canterbury Tales, written between 1387 and 1400, as an instrument to sing with, associated with the gittern, lute and psaltery, and with taverns.
+Harps were popular as symbolic as well as musical objects, as this article about harp symbolism illustrates.
+Harps are mentioned several times in Geoffrey Chaucer’s Canterbury Tales, written between 1387 and 1400, around the time of the introduction of brays, as an instrument to sing with, associated with the gittern, lute and psaltery, and with taverns.
 It was often painted on its own, with other instruments, or duetting with a lute in the 14th and 15th centuries, often in a religious setting and played by an angel.

 The bray harp continued to be played through the renaissance and, when Michael Praetorius’ second and third volumes of Syntagma Musicum were published in 1618-1619, in the early baroque period, he wrote that “the strings of the harp rattle and crackle” and still described the bray harp as “the ordinary harp”.